 The insolvency register website has provided information on insolvencies since 1 April 2002.
 Detailed information on the periods covered and the proceedings for which data are available can be found on the website.

-The information refers to cases where the insolvency procedure is not yet completed.
+The information relates to cases where the insolvency procedure is not yet completed..
 The data is deleted six months at the latest after the finalisation of the procedure.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.